DevOps-Represent/from-docker-to-kubernetes/README.md

 If you don't want to install Kubernetes components, you can use the online instances at: [Play With Kubernetes.](https://labs.play-with-k8s.com/)

-Instructions are over here:
+Instructions are [in this link](https://github.com/DevOps-Girls/from-docker-to-kubernetes/blob/master/Setup-with-Labs.md).
+Keep in mind that you won't be able to use your browser to see what you've deployed!

 #### The Not-so-easy Way (Using Minikube)

 If you want to install a single-node Kubernetes cluster on your machine to play with, you can install with [Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/).

-Instructions are over here:
+Instructions are [in this link](https://github.com/DevOps-Girls/from-docker-to-kubernetes/blob/master/Setup-with-Minikube.md).
+With this way, you'll be able to see your deployments with your browser.

 ## The Workshop